 In the case of Belshazzar, because he would not learn from the example and experience of his predecessor, his grandfather Nebuchadnezzar, Belshazzar sank not merely to Nebuchadnezzar's insane beastliness, which was a punishment for his arrogance, but lower still.
 Daniel 4:30 indicates that Nebuchadnezzar sinned by boasting.

 Daniel 4:30 The king spoke, saying, “Is not this great Babylon, that I have built for a royal dwelling by my mighty power and for the honor of my majesty?”

-Now, he was punished not merely by the loss of his reason, though his actions were a true insanity, but also by the loss of his kingdom and his life.
-Now this is the biblical pattern of enmity against God and it was also the pattern of Gomer who left Hosea to live with other men.
-And it was the pattern of Jonah whose rejection of God's call led to near disaster.
+He was punished not merely by the loss of his reason, though his actions were a true insanity, but also by the loss of his kingdom and his life.
+This is the biblical pattern of enmity against God, and it was also the pattern of Gomer, who left Hosea to live with other men.
+And it was the pattern of Jonah, whose rejection of God's call led to near disaster.
 The pattern in enunciated clearly in Romans 1.

 Daniel 5:22 “But you his son, Belshazzar, have not humbled your heart, although you knew all this.

 Second, sin makes us feel impervious to danger.
 The infamous Karl Marx said that “religion is the opiate of the people.”
 He meant that religion puts us to sleep so that our oppressors have less trouble maintaining their supremacy, but Karl Marx got it exactly backwards.
 He was wrong.
 It is not true religion that drugs us, but rather it is sin.
 True religion wakes us up by turning us from sin to the righteousness of God, which is in Jesus Christ.
 Belshazzar's final fling is an example of this stupidity.